-4.2 Depositor Protection 11.1 sets out that a firm must mark eligible deposits in a way that allows for immediate identification of such deposits as required by Article 5(4) of the recast DGSD.
-The PRA considers that firms can meet this requirement in a number of ways, including but not limited to:

-- (a) marking eligible (and/or ineligible) deposits under the recast DGSD at core systems level (ie flagging at account level); - (b) a separate file showing eligible (and/or ineligible) deposits; or - (c) using the SCV file and exclusions file.

-4.3 For the purposes of meeting Depositor Protection 11.1, the PRA considers the marking of eligible deposits may be achieved by marking accounts of eligible depositors which contain eligible deposits.
-For the avoidance of doubt, where such an account balance becomes negative, the PRA does not expect firms to remove the eligible deposit marker.

-4.4 The PRA's preferred approach to marking is for firms to produce a list of eligible accounts and a list of ineligible accounts, or clearly be able to separately identify both within core systems.
-If a firm can only produce/show one of these, the PRA expects the firm to give confirmation that the remaining accounts not marked are ineligible or eligible (whichever are not marked).

-4.5 In both options 4.2(b) and 4.2(c), the expectation is for files to be produced or updated on a rolling daily basis or where no rolling daily files are updated or produced, capable of being generated immediately following any request from the PRA or the FSCS.
+- 4.2 Depositor Protection 11.1 sets out that a firm must mark eligible deposits in a way that allows for immediate identification of such deposits.
+The PRA considers that firms can meet this requirement in a number of ways, including but not limited to: - (a) marking eligible (and/or ineligible) deposits at core systems level (ie) lagging at account level); - (b) a separate file showing eligible (and/or ineligible) deposits; of - (c) using the Single Customer View (SCV) file and exclusions file. - 4.3 For the purposes of meeting Depositor Protection 11.1, the PRA considers the marking of eligible deposits may be achieved by marking accounts of eligible depositors which contain eligible deposits.
+For the avoidance of doubt, where such an account balance becomes negative, the PRA does not expect firms to remove the eligible deposit marker. - 4.4 The PRA's preferred approach to marking is for firms to produce a list of eligible accounts and a list of ineligible accounts, or clearly be able to separately identify both within core systems.
+If a firm can only produce/show one of these, the PRA expects the firm to give confirmation that the remaining accounts not marked are ineligible or eligible (whichever are not marked). - 4.5 In both options 4.2(b) and 4.2(c), the expectation is for files to be produced or updated on a rolling daily basis or where no rolling daily files are updated or produced, capable of being generated immediately following any request from the PRA or the FSCS.
 Such an approach to SCV and exclusion files under 4.2(c) is not a requirement under the depositor protection rules, but is an option for firms to use to meet Depositor Protection 11.1.
-The requirements around the timing and content of SCV and exclusions file production remains as specified in the relevant rules.

-4.6 During the transition period, a firm may use a file that is produced daily but takes 72 hours to be produced as long as they are able to provide the details of any eligible and/or ineligible deposits not included in the file the day following any request.
+The requirements around the timing and content of SCV and exclusions file production remains as specified in the relevant rules. - 4.6 During the transition period, a firm may use a file that is produced daily but takes 72 hours to be produced as long as they are able to provide the details of any eligible and/or ineligible deposits not included in the file the day following any request.

+The 'transition period' refers to the time between 3 July 2015 when most depositor protection rules (with the exception of rules in Depositor Protection 12-15) take effect and 1 December 2016 (when rules in Depositor Protection 49-52 cease to have effect and rules in Depositor Protection 12-15 take effect).